 On occasion, the above types of sharing may involve the transfer of your personal information outside the European Economic Area.
 Such transfers usually are necessary in order to meet our contractual obligations with you, and are carried out with appropriate safeguards in place.

-After you graduate a core record of your results is retained indefinitely so that the details of your academic achievements can be confirmed.
+For example, after you graduate a core record of your results is retained indefinitely so that the details of your academic achievements can be confirmed.
 With your consent your personal contact details are retained for marketing purposes.

 Your annual registration with IICP College is taken as consent to such processing.
 Where you do not register with the college for a programme stage and pay the appropriate fee, then your information, including your Moodle page, will be removed from IICP College systems.
 In order to ensure that your access to Moodle, library resources etc is maintained you should ensure that you register and pay the appropriate fee in good time.